meliache/yellow-taxis/README.md

 ### Developer installation

 Additionally this project has optional dependencies for developing, testing and for using Jupyter.
-Without using `--production`, pdm will install all optional dependencies, but you can select which you want with
+Without using `--production`, PDM will install all optional dependencies, but you can select which you want with

 ``` shell
 pdm install --dev \